Raven (wrestler): The Dead Pool (1998–1999)

 Without The Flock, Raven began a series of depressing interviews and walked out on several matches.
 In October at Halloween Havoc, Raven refused to wrestle Chris Jericho for the WCW Television Championship, but eventually was convinced to return to the ring which he lost the match and was not seen until 1999.
 On his return, a series of vignettes were shown in which a camera crew followed Raven to his supposed childhood home, where he had led a privileged upper class lifestyle.
-He was also reunited with his former valet Chastity, who WCW claimed was his sister. teaming with Perry Saturn winning the WCW Tag Team Championship at 1999 Slamboree, losing the belts to the debuting The Jersey Triad three weeks later.
+He was also reunited with his former valet Chastity, who WCW claimed was his sister.
+He teamed with Perry Saturn, winning the WCW Tag Team Championship at 1999 Slamboree, losing the belts to the debuting The Jersey Triad three weeks later.

 He later joined with Vampiro and the Insane Clown Posse in a short-lived stable called The Dead Pool.
 In a backstage meeting in August 1999, which involved every contracted WCW wrestler, Eric Bischoff offered anyone their release right then and there.
 Levy was the only one to stand up and walk out, as he was dissatisfied with WCW's creative direction.
 Levy was granted his release and left the company.

 Return to ECW (1999–2000)

 As a condition to leaving WCW, Levy was not allowed to directly join the WWF upon leaving the promotion as levied by a no compete clause in his contract.
 Via a loophole in the contract, Levy rejoined ECW and signed a one-year contract on August 25, 1999.
-His in-ring appearances were initially limited by a recent surgery to repair a rotator cuff tear.

-Raven made a surprise return at the Last Show at the Madhouse, which was televised on ECW's debut on TNN, winning the tag team title from the departing The Dudley Boyz along with Tommy Dreamer on August 26, 1999.
+The next night, Raven made a surprise return at the Last Show at the Madhouse, which was televised on ECW's debut on TNN, winning the tag team title from the departing Dudley Boyz along with Tommy Dreamer on August 26, 1999.
 A reluctant tag team, Raven and Dreamer reigned as ECW World Tag Team Champions for several months.
 When they lost the belts, they feuded briefly.
 Raven and Mike Awesome won the tag team title from Tanaka and Dreamer on March 4, 2000, only to lose them a week later to The Impact Players at Living Dangerously.
 CyberSlam 2000 was Raven's last ECW appearance with Francine, as she aligned with Justin Credible that evening.
-His last televised match was against Scotty Anton, which Raven lost.
+In his last televised match (July 15, 2000) Raven challenged ECW TV champion Rhino.
+His in-ring appearances were initially limited by a recent surgery to repair a rotator cuff tear.
 Shortly thereafter, he departed for the WWF.